awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 **To retire AWS KMS grants for a repository manually**

 1. List the grants for the AWS KMS key used for the repository\.
 The `key-id` value is included in the error you receive from the console\.
-You can also use the `list-keys` command to list both the AWS managed CMKs and customer managed CMKs in a specific Region in your account\.
+You can also use the `list-keys` command to list both the AWS managed keys and customer managed KMS keys in a specific Region in your account\.

    ```
    aws kms list-grants \